maryland-gov/mitdp/content/launchpad/staffing-test.md

   * If filling these leadership roles with contractors, the required roles (UX Lead, Technical Product Manager, and Technical Lead / Architect) must be hired through a contractor (or multiple contractors) that are separate and not financially obligated to any of the other contractors working on the team.
 This is necessary to ensure their ability to oversee the work of the project without financial conflicts of interest.

-## Position details
+## Position details {#position-details}

 The following sections list the authorities, core responsibilities, and general qualifications for the required roles, and links to sample position descriptions you may find helpful for each of the required roles for your MITDP.  {.intro}

-#### Project Lead
+#### Project Lead {#project-lead}

-The Project Lead is responsible for refining the success criteria for the MITDP and ensuring the project achieves those criteria.
+The **Project Lead** is responsible for refining the success criteria for the MITDP and ensuring the project achieves those criteria.
 Due to the nature of the authorities listed below, the person serving in this role must be a State of Maryland employee (PIN or contractual).  {.intro}

 Notably, the Project Lead has the following authorities: